Skip to Content

 Ronda’s roads are narrow and street parking is limited, but there are several underground car parks – most major hotels have parking, or can advise you on the nearest place to park.
 Once you arrive, Ronda is fairly small and easy to get around on foot.

-If you’re travelling by public transport, the bus and train stations are a 10-minute walk from the centre of town.
-Trains to Ronda are infrequent and usually involve a change at Antequera-Santa Ana.
-It takes around 2 hours from Málaga or 3 hours from Seville.
-There are also bus services from Málaga, Marbella, Seville, Granada and Cadiz.
+If you’re travelling by public transport, Ronda’s bus and train stations are a 10-minute walk from the centre of town.
+Trains* to Ronda are fairly infrequent and usually involve a change at Antequera-Santa Ana.
+It takes 2 hours by train from Málaga or 3 hours from Seville.
+There are also bus services to Ronda from Málaga, Marbella, Seville, Granada and Cadiz.

 Clifftop buildings overlooking the gorge in Ronda, Spain